brsordk/HICA/README.md

 -	The CAD tool is able to export images of CAD models automatically (e.g., SolidWorks Task Scheduler)
 -	The default template of the CAD tool is set to have no shadow and no background graphics.

+### Instructions to Run the Software
+**Step 1:** Ensure you have the newest version of MATLAB and a CAD software are installed on your computer.
+Install the aforementioned toolboxes as MATLAB add-ins.
+Then, use the CAD software you have installed in your computer to extract images from CAD models.
+Below you can find the steps to export images using SOLIDWORKS Task Scheduler, but you can use another CAD software to acquire the images.